Your cookie preferences

 What are the different types of boilers?

-It can be argued – given our climate – that a boiler is the single most important appliance in the UK home, but how well do you know and understand yours?
-Most of us set the thermostat and then don’t give a second thought to the boiler — until it breaks down, at which point we pay someone else to look at it.
-But with rising energy costs, there’s never been a better time to start learning.
-When it comes to replacing your boiler, knowing what your options are won’t simply make your home more energy efficient and cheaper to run, it can make it more comfortable too.
+How well do you know your boiler?
+When it comes to replacing it, knowing what your options are won’t simply make your home more energy efficient and cheaper to run, it can make it more comfortable too.
 Read on to discover all you need to know about boilers.

 Boiler